vstirbu/fsm-viewer/README.md

 ## Features

+### Language support

+The extension is able to process JavaScript files that contain the following proposed features:

+- class properties
+- object rest spread

+and extensions:

+- jsx

 ### View

 Edit the file containing finite state machine implemented using the [fsm-as-promised](https://github.com/vstirbu/fsm-as-promised) library in the editor.
 Open the Command Palette and type `View FSM as UML diagram`.
 The extension will render the corresponding UML diagram in a new panel.